MissaouiChedy/BlogSamples/AzureEventHubsEventProcessor/README.md

-# Azure Event Hub Consumer Client Sample
+# Azure Event Hub Event Processor Sample

-A sample C# console app demonstrating how to use the `EventHubConsumerClient` to consume events from a partition.
+A sample C# console app demonstrating how to use the `EventHubProcessor` to consume events from several partitions.

-This example is discussed in [Azure Event Hubs Consumer Client](http://blog.techdominator.com/article/azure-event-hubs-consumer-client.html)
+This example is discussed in [Azure Event Hubs Event Processor, Yet Another Alternative](http://blog.techdominator.com/article/azure-event-hubs-event-processor,-yet-another-alternative.html)

 ## Building and running the example